All Episodes

 What's the point of this?

-Yeah, she said about when I was young, I would walk by museums, but I would know that's not for me.
+Yeah, she's about when I was young, I would walk by museums, but I would know that's not for me.

-I'm not allowed in places that people don't want me black people to this day.
+I'm not allowed in places that people don't want me.

-Why play the voice card over something like that?
+Why play the race card over something like that?

 Greetings and welcome back.

-First lady Muchel Obama gave a speech on Monday that was supposed to be celebrating the opening of a new museum.
+First Lady Moochell Obama gave a speech on Monday that was supposed to be celebrating the opening of a new museum.

-And and uh it was it was a dedication, a 420 million dollar dedication for new building at the Whitney Museum in New York City on Monday.
+And it was a dedication, a $420 million dedication for a new building at the Whitney Museum in New York City on Monday.

 And instead of just congratulating the staff and praising the museum or whatever you do at a museum opening, she decided to lecture everybody about diversity.